-Integration tests in fullstackhero spin up real infrastructure in containers — PostgreSQL 17, Valkey 8 (a Redis-compatible, BSD-licensed Redis fork), MinIO — and exercise the API end-to-end through Microsoft.AspNetCore.Mvc.Testing’s WebApplicationFactory<T>.
-The same container set serves every test class in the single Integration.Tests project, so startup cost (~10-30 seconds on first run) is paid once and the per-test cost is small.
+Integration tests in fullstackhero spin up real infrastructure in containers — PostgreSQL 17 and MinIO — and exercise the API end-to-end through Microsoft.AspNetCore.Mvc.Testing’s WebApplicationFactory<T>.
+One factory (and therefore one container set) serves the entire Integration.Tests project via an xUnit collection fixture, so the startup cost is paid once and the per-test cost is small.

 The stack